Revised and updated on Tuesday 2 September 2014.

 Eggs.
-Fresh, large, free range.
+Fresh, large, free range ideally.
 Fried, poached or scrambled.
 But, they must be large, not the tiny variety used all over the kitchen - you Dickensian misers.

 Heinz Beans very acceptable.
 Heinz Beans livened up with a tablespoon of Heinz Tomato Sauce and a porn-star sized splash of Worcester, terrific.

-Hash browns.
-Oh dear, we all know they are out of that plastic packet from the freezer.
-Just think, chef, of proper bubble and squeak well made and be ashamed.
-Be very ashamed.
+Hash browns, maybe, but oh dear, we all know they are usually out of that plastic packet from the freezer.
+Just think, chef, of proper bubble and squeak well made.

 Mushrooms?
-Are you one of those chefs who serve your's warm and wet?
+Are you one of those chefs who serve them warm and wet?
 Put your hands up.
 And now stick them in the industrial juicer please.

 Tomatoes if you must, but please, let’s have a few different varieties and cook the buggers all the way through.

 And dive in.

 Here’s our list of the places that get it right.
 Please let us know of your favourites in the city centre and across the region so we can take a look.

 You can prop your day up perfectly with this magnificent beauty of a belly buster.
 Excellent bacon, lovely homemade black pudding, cracking juicy mushroom, a slowly roasted herb crusted tomato and toast saturated with melted butter - these all flirt with the eyes, these all seduce the gob.
 I wrote a poem to the eggs they were so good.
 There are papers to read, space to stretch out and good coffee.
 In Albert's breakfast becomes a full-on leisure activity.
 It's a personal fave. £8.50.
 (JS)